contribsys/faktory/Ent-Changes.md

 A trial version of Faktory Enterprise for OSX is available with each [release](/contribsys/faktory/releases/).
 Click to purchase [Faktory Enterprise](https://billing.contribsys.com/fent/).

+## HEAD

+- Implement BYOR - **Bring Your Own Redis**.
+If Faktory Enterprise sees a `REDIS_URL` or `REDIS_PROVIDER` variable, it will use that to connect to Redis rather than starting its own Redis instance.
+This allows Faktory Enterprise to be used directly with AWS Elasticache, Heroku Redis and other SaaS providers.
+The Web UI /debug page will show you the current latency to Redis and warn if the latency is above 1ms.

 ## 1.4.2

 - *No significant changes*